shawnr/practical-javascript/basic-syntax/41-adding-javascript-to-an-html-file.md

 <div class="tip-box" markdown=1>
   <h3>Blocking Out the Bad Old Days</h3>
   <p>
     Once upon a time, there was a great debate about how to load scripts in HTML.
-By default, when the browser encounters a
+By default, when the browser encounters a `<script>` tag with a `src` attribute it stops rendering the page and waits for that file to download.
   </p>
 </div>